theramiyer/blog/content/post/2017/metoo.md

 Did you click on the link to the post?
 Did you read the whole post?
 How many [#MeToo][20a8b3b9] posts did you (actually) read?
 How many of you know what the whole [#MeToo][20a8b3b9] campaign is about?
 Did you not read the post because you already knew what it was?
 As usual, the situation is multi-faceted.

 To start with, the [#MeToo][20a8b3b9] campaign was about women (and in some cases, men) coming out and telling the world that they were sexually abused.
-And sexual abuse starts from giving the "look that makes [someone] feel (s)he's being virtually undressesed", to self gratification in {{< smallcaps "MTC" >}} buses and auto-rickshaw stands, to grabbing "assets", to calling her a "bitch", to actually raping&nbsp;&hellip; and everything in between and beyond.
+And sexual abuse starts from giving the "look that makes [someone] feel (s)he's being virtually undressesed", to self gratification in {{< abbr "MTC" >}} buses and auto-rickshaw stands, to grabbing "assets", to calling her a "bitch", to actually raping&nbsp;&hellip; and everything in between and beyond.

 A close friend of mine, who doesn't usually share anything on social networks, went ahead and shared a note on Facebook with the hashtag.
 I felt the seriousness.